Jstyle0302/ELK-project/README.md

 # ELK-project
-This repository record some small tools I used on Elastic.
+This repository records some small tools I used on Elastic.